VIDEO: Space Coast Sports Hall of Fame’s Laura Baugh LPGA ‘It Girl’ of the 1970s

 Believing she needed something to help make everything seem more manageable, she turned to alcohol, which led to addiction.
 Laura eventually overcame her alcoholism through treatment at the Betty Ford Clinic and wrote about her struggles in her best-selling book “Out of the Rough,” in which she speaks candidly about her lifetime of pain, pressure, and perseverance in the hope to help others cope and heal.

 Her career came full circle after she left the LPGA following the 2001 season.
 She has worked with CBS and ESPN covering tournaments and provided commentary for the Golf Channel in Orlando.

-Now happily married for a fourth time, Laura, 57, sells real estate in Central Florida, enjoys being a mother and plays a little on the Legends Tour when her schedule permits.
+Now happily married, Laura, 61, sells real estate in Central Florida, enjoys being a mother and plays a little on the Legends Tour when her schedule permits.

 THE 2017 SPACE COAST SPORTS HALL OF FAME Banquet and Induction Ceremony will take place at the Cocoa Beach Country Club on Friday, May 11 with a cocktail reception at 6 p.m. – and dinner and ceremony at 7 p.m.

 FOR INFORMATION OR TO MAKE A NOMINATION to the Space Coast Sports Hall of Fame call 321-615-8111 or e-mail MaverickMultimedia@gmail.com